Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Experimental Details and Main Results

 \subsection{\methodname~can produce compressed models with strong zero-shot abilities}

-Considerable amounts of compute and data, beyond what is available to lay practitioners, are needed to train LLMs with strong zero-shot capabilities \citep{openai2023gpt4, team2023gemini}.
+Considerable amounts of compute and data, beyond what is feasible for many practitioners, are needed to train LLMs with strong zero-shot capabilities \citep{openai2023gpt4, team2023gemini}.
 In this section, we demonstrate that \methodname~can empower everyday practitioners to produce strong and compact models with competitive zero-shot abilities by simply pruning bigger models on their available hardware.

-We use \methodname~to prune a $\approx$3B Phi-2 model to $\approx$1.8B (35\% sparsity).
-Values for the \methodname~hyper-parameters in this experiment are in Appendix \ref{appendix:phi_exp}.
-Since its relatively small, the 1.8B pruned model can be fully fine-tuned on 1 A6000 GPU over 100k sequences of 2,048 tokens from the C4 dataset.
-As can be seen from Table \ref{tab:phi_prune_results}, our pruned model achieves strong zero-shot performance compared to StableLM, the leading sub-2B parameter LLM on the Hugging Face OpenLLM leaderboard \citep{eval-harness} --- outperforming it on 4 out of 6 tasks as of January 2024.
-Interestingly, one exception to the general trend of Bonsai’s superior performance is the GSM-8K dataset, which is a mathematical reasoning dataset that requires generation of a long reasoning chains.
-We posit that this is because currently, \methodname~prunes with respect to language modeling likelihood, as opposed to reasoning accuracy.
-An interesting avenue for future work is to prune to improve maintain reasoning ability.
+\looseness=-1 We use \methodname~to prune a $\approx$3B Phi-2 model to $\approx$1.8B (35\% sparsity). \methodname~hyper-parameters in this experiment are in Appendix \ref{appendix:phi_exp}.
+Since it is small, the 1.8B pruned model can be fully fine-tuned on 1 A6000 GPU over 100k sequences of 2,048 tokens from the C4 dataset.
+As can be seen from Table \ref{tab:phi_prune_results}, \textbf{our pruned model achieves strong zero-shot performance on the Hugging Face OpenLLM leaderboard \citep{eval-harness} compared to Phi-1.5, a smaller version in the Phi series of models that was trained from scratch. }

+Interestingly, one exception to the general trend of Bonsai’s strong performance is GSM8K, a mathematical reasoning dataset that requires generation of long reasoning chains.
+In our experiments, GSM8K performance is initially lower, consistent with task-agnostic pruning behavior in prior work \citep{xia2023sheared, reda2025task}; pruning based on language modeling can deprioritize modules needed for specialized reasoning.
+We attempt to remedy the drop in reasoning ability by adding 8K GSM8K samples during PPA (resulting in a total of 108K fine-tuning samples).
+This boosts our model’s performance on the GSM8K with almost no degradation of performance on the other tasks.